Best Executive Or Club Lounges At Hotels In Seoul

 7. Plaza Seoul

 The Plaza and Westin Seoul are both in great tourist locations for exploring the Seoul Palaces and Myeongdong.
-The club lounge Plaza Seoul (an Autograph Collection hotel) has some advantages over the JWM Dongdaemun reviewed above, but their breakfast and evening hors d’oeuvres offering are not great considering the caliber of this hotel.
+The club lounge Plaza Seoul (an Autograph Collection hotel) has some advantages over the JWM Dongdaemun reviewed above, but their breakfast and evening hors d’oeuvres offerings are not great considering the caliber of this hotel.

 The neighborhood around the Plaza is great and nicer than the area around JW Marriott Dongdaemun Square Seoul, with lots of restaurants, convenience stores, Karaoke rooms, etc., but the rooms, though comfortable, are small.